laiduy98/cose-19/report/report_backup.md

 ```

-## Special characters and number remove
+## Removing special characters and numbers

 In this part of data preprocessing we removed all numbers and special characters(dots, commas, etc) using the python ```regex``` library.